 During the network operation, requests for services are received and provisioned using an online routing algorithm with the cost model defined above.
 Both the primary and backup paths of each new demand request are computed according to the current state of the network.
-As the network changes with the addition or deletion of fiber links and capacity and traffic evolve, the routing of the existing demands becomes sub-Re-optimization by re-routing the optimal. backup and/or primary paths gives the network operators the opportunity to regain some of the network bandwidth that is currently in use.
+As the network changes with the addition or deletion of fiber links and capacity and traffic evolve, the routing of the existing demands becomes suboptimal.
+Re-optimization by re-routing the backup and/or primary paths gives the network operators the opportunity to regain some of the network bandwidth that is currently in use.
 In particular, re-routing only the backup paths is an attractive way to regain some of the protection bandwidth and reduce backup path length while avoiding any service interruption.
 Figure 2 illustrates how re-optimization temporarily eliminates the drift between the current solution and the bestknown off-line solution that is achievable under the same conditions.

 Table 1 shows the gains achieved when the backup paths in Dynegy's live network are rerouted during a maintenance window.
 In this case, the network consisted of 45 nodes, 75 links, and 70 shared mesh restored demands with their routes provided by the network operator, and all backup paths were re-optimized and tested.
 The complete re-optimization procedure, including testing took approximately 5 hours.
 Note that Table 1 only refers to ports used for the protection channels and it shows the port counts and number of backup hops measured before and after re-optimization.
 Clearly, re-optimization is beneficial both in terms of the number of protection ports used, as well as the length of the backup paths.
 Specifically, as shown in the table, backup path re-optimization saved 31% of the protection ports which in turn translated to 20% savings of the total number of ports.
 Also, the average length of the backup paths decreased from 5.87 to 4.88 hops [12].
 The importance of re-optimization to the network is threefold.
 Firstly, the reduced number of protection ports used translates in freed protection capacity, which could then be used to carry new services.
-Secondly, the reduction in
+Secondly, the reduction in backup path length translates to the reduction in protection latency.
+In particular, in the re-optimization of Dynegy's network, the reduction of the average length of the backup path reduced the backup latency (restoration time) by 25.61% (cal-culated using the average length of the backup path in miles before and after the re-optimization) [12].
+Finally, re-optimization allows network operators to make use of new nodes and links that are deployed in the network.

-Figure 2: Current cost versus best possible cost with cost-benefit of re-optimization.
+Figure 2.
+Current cost versus best possible cost with cost-benefit of re-optimization.